Greenville, SC Workers’ Compensation Lawyer

 Some workman’s comp cases are straightforward, but if you are facing any of the situations listed above, call us at 1-866-900-7078 to discuss your options.
 Workers’ compensation cases can be tricky, and often it is advisable to engage a Greenville workers’ compensation lawyer as early as possible.

-If I File a Workers’ Comp Claim, Am I Suing My Employer?
+If I File a Workers’ Compensation Claim, Am I Suing My Employer?

-It is South Carolina law that businesses with more than four employees carry workers’ compensation insurance or be self-insured for workers’ compensation benefits.
+South Carolina workers’ compensation laws typically require businesses with more than four employees to carry workers’ compensation insurance or be self-insured for workers’ compensation benefits.
 That means that if you are hurt at work and qualify for benefits, the insurance carrier or self-insured employer will be responsible for paying the claim.
 Workers’ compensation laws help protect workers who have been injured on-the-job, and a SC workers’ compensation attorney can fight for these laws to be followed.

-In the same way that your car insurance protects you against damages in an accident, workers’ comp insurance protects your employer if an employee gets hurt on the job.
+In the same way that your car insurance protects you against damages in an accident, South Carolina workers’ comp insurance generally protects your employer if an employee gets hurt on the job.
 This is the purpose of workers’ compensation insurance and why your employer has it.

-How Much Does a Workers’ Compensation Attorney Cost?
+How Much Does a Greenville Workers’ Compensation Lawyer Cost?

-Like most Greenville workers’ compensation attorneys, the Law Offices of James Scott Farrin operates under a contingency fee arrangement.2 This means that there is no attorney’s fee unless we recover compensation on your behalf.
+Our Greenville workers’ compensation attorneys operate under a contingency fee arrangement.2 This means that there is no attorney’s fee unless we recover compensation on your behalf.
 The attorney’s fee is based on a percentage of the gross, or total, recovery.

 Will Workers’ Compensation Claims Increase in Greenville, SC?

-Why Hire Us as Your Greenville Workers’ Compensation Lawyer?
+Why Hire Us as Your Greenville Workers’ Compensation Attorney?

 At the Law Offices of James Scott Farrin, we will fight hard for your rights as an injured worker.
-Our lawyers understand the ins-and-outs of filing for workers’ comp in SC as well as appealing to the South Carolina Workers’ Compensation Commission if your claim is denied.
-We know how to negotiate with insurance companies to try to ensure that you receive the benefits to which you may be entitled, as well as how to deal with any delay tactics and claim denials.
-We also understand the financial ramifications associated with permanent injuries and can advise you on any settlement offers.
+Our lawyers understand the ins-and-outs of filing for workers’ comp in South Carolina, as well as appealing to the South Carolina Workers’ Compensation Commission if your claim is denied.

-Contact our Greenville office if you or a loved one has been injured at work.
+Contact our Greenville, South Carolina office if you or a loved one has been injured at work.